Paris Nanterre University

 Paris Nanterre University (Université Paris Nanterre), formerly University of Paris West, Paris-X and commonly referred to as Nanterre, is a public research university based in Nanterre, Hauts-de-Seine, France, in the Paris metropolitan area.
-It is one of the most prestigious French universities, mainly in the areas of law, humanities, political science, social and natural sciences and economics.
 It is one of the thirteen successor universities of the University of Paris.
 The university is located in the western suburb of Nanterre, in La Défense area, the business district of the Paris area.

-Paris Nanterre University alumni include more than 15 cabinet officials, heads of state or government from France and around the world, like Emmanuel Macron, Nicolas Sarkozy or Dominique de Villepin.
+Paris Nanterre University alumni include more than 15 cabinet officials, heads of state or government from France and around the world, like Emmanuel Macron, Nicolas Sarkozy and Dominique de Villepin.
 Alumni also include heads of central banks, legislators and business people, like Christine Lagarde, Dominique Strauss-Kahn or Vincent Bolloré.

 History

 The Nanterre campus of the University of Paris

 The Nanterre campus was built in the 1960s on the outskirts of Paris as an extension of the University of Paris.
 On November 2, 1964, the Nanterre Faculty of Arts and Humanities opened as an annex to the Faculty of Arts of the University of Paris (La Sorbonne), which it relieved.
 It became one of the largest teaching campuses in Paris.

 Nanterre became famous shortly after its opening by being at the center of the May '68 student rebellion.
 The campus was nicknamed "Nanterre, la folie" (Mad Nanterre) or "Nanterre la rouge" (Red Nanterre, in reference to communism).

 When it was founded in 1965, Nanterre “raised great hopes” and “was to be a place of experimentation for renewed teaching, the outline of tomorrow's university”, benefiting from the contribution of “famous professors” who “voluntarily left the University of Paris to take part in the Great Adventure”.
 Henri Lefebvre, professor of sociology from 1965 to 1968, influenced the students who initiated the May 68 movement, and then provided an on-the-spot analysis of the events.

-These “great hopes” were soon disappointed.
-To be modern, “it's not enough to use concrete and glass”, as one student would denounce four years later, quoted by L'Express.
 In 1964, Nanterre was home to 2,300 students, and by 1968 it was expected to absorb 12,000.